 In this case, however, a decrease in the capital expenses results in a decrease in the assets (what you own) on the balance sheet.
 The quantity & the value of the assets contributed to the organization’s equity.
 Therefore, the more assets, the more a business is worth.
 Thus, removing assets makes it look like the business is losing equity, or worth.
 This can look negative to shareholders who may be investing in the business, or to other stakeholders in the company.

 The operating income (or earnings before interest and taxes) and the net income (earnings after taxes), will be affected by the Income Statement.
 In the operating income section, you subtract the operating expenses, depreciation, and amortization from the gross income.
 In the short term, you are removing the amortization of a permanent software license, which can be a significant amount.
 As a result, a subscription model is ideal if you want higher short-term operating expenses.

-The effects of taxation depend on the industry of your organization and where the organization is geographically located.
+This depends on the industry of your organization and where the organization is geographically located.
 For example, in the USA, new tax code permits organizations to deduct all of their capital expenditures from their taxable income, immediately, as opposed to deducting it over a period of years.
 In other words, by investing in capital investments, you are eligible for tax benefits.
 It may be beneficial for a large corporation to consider this when purchasing thousands of dollars worth of software.